MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-teradata-client.md

 **Teradata Version:** Teradata  Tools and Utilities 15.00 or 14.10.

-**Memory:** A minimum of 1GB of RAM is required; 4GB or more are recommended.
+**Memory:** A minimum of 1 GB of RAM is required; 4 GB or more are recommended.

-**Disk Space:** A minimum of 500MB of disk space is required.
+**Disk Space:** A minimum of 500 MB of disk space is required.

 Microsoft R Server on Linux systems has the following system requirements:

 **Processor:** 64-bit processor with x86-compatible architecture (variously known as AMD64, Intel64, x86-64, IA-32e, EM64T, or x64 chips).
 Itanium-architecture chips (also known as IA-64) are not supported.
 Multiple-core chips are recommended.

-**Operating System:** SUSE Linux Enterprise Server 11, Red Hat Enterprise Linux 5, Red Hat Enterprise Linux 6, or fully-compatible equivalents.
+**Operating System:** SUSE Linux Enterprise Server 11, Red Hat Enterprise Linux 5, Red Hat Enterprise Linux 6, or fully compatible equivalents.
 Only 64-bit operating systems are supported.

 **Teradata Version:** Teradata Tools and Utilities 15.00 or 14.10.

-**Memory:** A minimum of 1GB of RAM is required; 4GB or more are recommended.
+**Memory:** A minimum of 1 GB of RAM is required; 4 GB or more are recommended.

-**Disk Space:** A minimum of 500MB of disk space is required.
+**Disk Space:** A minimum of 500 MB of disk space is required.

 ## Installing the Client Software